 As we reached the end of our four hours above Antarctica, a friendly research scientist from the Australian Antarctic Division, marked our flight path on a map for me.
 I was astonished: we’d flown so far, and for so long, yet only seen a tiny slice of this vast continent.

-Since 1994, Antarctica Flights has taken more than 31,000 travellers on more than 100 flights across the Antarctic, with the New Years Eve flight remaining the most popular.
+Since 1994, Antarctica Flights has operated more than 150 flights across the Antarctic, with the New Year’s Eve flight remaining the most popular.

 Up to 19 different routes are available to take advantage of the clearest weather conditions of the day, ensuring the best possible views of the Antarctic landscape.